yashttn/Basics-of-Web-Development/README.md

 # Solutions to All Exercises of Basics of Web Development

-## Excercises updated till Day 1 to Day 5
+## Exercises updated till Day 1 to Day 6